natcap/invest.users-guide/source/urban_nature_access.rst

 These files will be produced in every search radius mode:

 * **intermediate/aligned_lulc.tif**
-  A copy of the user's land use land cover raster, but with square pixels.
+  A copy of the user’s land use land cover raster.
+If the user-supplied LULC has non-square pixels, they will be resampled to square pixels.
 * **intermediate/aligned_population.tif**
   The user's population raster, aligned to the same resolution and dimensions as the aligned LULC.
-* **intermediate/kernel_[SEARCH_RADIUS].tif**
-  The weight kernel used for the search radius SEARCH_RADIUS, created with the user's selection of decay function.
+Units: people per pixel.
 * **intermediate/greenspace_supply.tif**
-  The per-capita greenspace budget for the total population.
+  The per-capita greenspace supply for the total population.
+  Units: square meters of greenspace per person.
 * **intermediate/greenspace_supply_demand_budget.tif**
   The per-capita greenspace supply/demand budget for the total population.
 * **intermediate/undersupplied_population.tif**
   Each pixel represents the population in the total population that are experiencing a greenspace deficit.
+Units: people per pixel.
 * **intermediate/oversupplied_population.tif**
   Each pixel represents the population in the total population that are experiencing a greenspace surplus.
+Units: people per pixel.

 Other files found in the intermediate directory vary depending on the selected search radius mode: